 A common question is whether your misdemeanor conviction will appear on a California background check, which might affect your ability to secure a job.
 The simple and quick answer is yes, all criminal convictions (misdemeanors and felonies) could appear in criminal background checks, at least for a while.

 Suppose you were convicted of a relatively minor misdemeanor, a first-time offense, and received probation rather than jail time.
-In that case, you are probably wondering whether this could come back and hurt you by appearing on an employer background check.
-Let's examine the more specific details below.
+In that case, you may be wondering whether this could come back and hurt you by appearing on an employer background check.

 What is a Background Check?